The Wisconsin Fish Fry Tradition

 Lakefront Brewery

 The quintessential Milwaukee fish fry experience.
-Crispy beer-battered cod, house-made potato pancakes, coleslaw, rye bread, and applesauce—served alongside excellent craft beer.
-Friday nights feature live polka music, creating an atmosphere that's pure Wisconsin.
+Beer-battered Atlantic cod (2 or 3 piece), baked cod, hand-breaded whole bluegill, and a family-pack option — served alongside excellent craft beer.
+The Brewhaus Polka Kings play live Fridays 5:30–8:30 p.m., creating an atmosphere that's pure Wisconsin.

 FISH OPTIONS